-Gabriel Yuen - Associate, International Trade & Logistics
+Gabriel Yuen - Associate, Transport, Trade & Logistics

 The importance of the shipping industry in the Middle East is unquestionable, with gulf states continuously seeking to grow their maritime capabilities and allied industries.
 This article provides a general overview of the laws on registration of ships in the United Arab Emirates, and comments on registering mortgages over Dubai-registered pleasure yachts.